 If you haven't enjoyed this green sanctuary we invite you to stop by, walk the trails, enjoy the butterfly garden, have a picnic or just spend a quiet hour looking for the many birds who stop by for food and rest.
 The grounds are open to the public at no charge every day from dawn to dusk.

 Who was "Possum Long"?

-Possum was a science and agriculture teacher at Stuart's high school in the 1940's.
-Several versions of how Possum got his nickname have been circulated over the years.
+Clifton "Possum" Long was a Martin County High School agricultural teacher in the 1940's who was listed in Who’s Who of American Colleges & Universities, a graduate of the Officers Training school at the Naval Academy in Annapolis and for whom the football field at Martin County High had been named.
+Several versions of how "Possum" got his nickname have been circulated over the years.
 The most popular and oft repeated tale is that he played "possum" in order to catch his students at mischief.
 We all know that opossums, when threatened, will pretend to be dead and when this strategy is used, predators soon lose interest and leave the animal alone.
 Around 1950, he built a house on the foundation of an old barn where local children once stabled their horses.
 He operated a plant nursery and for years Stuart newlyweds received a plant to grow in their yards as a wedding gift from him.